Vanguard Ventures

 Venture Round in 2006

-DVDPlay specializes in developing and manufacturing automated DVD rental kiosks designed for high-traffic locations such as grocery stores, restaurants, convenience stores, and apartment complexes.
-Founded in 1999 and headquartered in Campbell, California, the company provides kiosks that facilitate DVD rentals through a user-friendly interface, allowing customers to rent DVDs using credit or debit cards.
-The kiosks are equipped with software that manages pricing, promotions, inventory, advertising, and movie trailer insertions, while also capturing and measuring retail business metrics.
-DVDPlay operates as a subsidiary of NCR Corp, enhancing its capabilities in the automated rental market across the United States and Canada.
+DVDPlay is a company specializing in the development and manufacture of automated DVD rental kiosks.
+Founded in 1999 and headquartered in Campbell, California, DVDPlay's kiosks are designed for high-traffic locations such as grocery stores, convenience stores, and restaurants across the United States and Canada.
+These machines feature a compact design and allow customers to rent DVDs using credit or debit cards, making the process simple and secure.
+The kiosks are equipped with advanced software that facilitates pricing, promotions, inventory management, and advertising, while also capturing key retail business metrics.
+As of December 2009, DVDPlay operates as a subsidiary of NCR Corp.

 Peptimmune